 In order to achieve a high level of correlation between the specific risk of financial loss and the Risk Management Transaction intended to hedge such risk, all Risk Management Transactions must be traded at or proximate to the location of the receipt and/or delivery points of the physical transaction being hedged.
 With high correlation to the physical transaction point being the primary criterion in the determination of settlement points for each hedge transaction, the Authorized Traders may also consider other criteria in selecting a transaction location, including the volume of transactions (liquidity) at the trading points.

 Authorized Traders shall negotiate and secure execution of Risk Management Transactions as necessary to close open positions created by one or more Transportation Service Agreement(s).
+[Shouldn’t the confirmation desk handle preparation, execution, and recording of Risk Management Transactions as per Section V-A of the Enron Corp. policy?]

 Authorized Traders shall notify the ET&S Control Officer or designated representative of each Risk Management Transaction after it is negotiated with a counterparty.